Readers with children, grandchildren, nieces or nephews, or any child-age friend or family member, I want you to

 This type of learning can happen at any time in a person's life, but it is most common in childhood as kids learn to navigate the world by paying attention to the behavior of their peers and trusted adults.
 Social learning is especially important in a child's socialization because they learn how to behave in response to others.

-As a trusted adult, your behavior is a stimuli for modeling.
+As a trusted adult, your behavior is a stimulus for modeling.
 Additionally, it is more likely for your behavior to be imitated if:

 - You are perceived as warm and nurturing